What Is The Uncontrollable Twitching In Elderly Patient?

 You should see a doctor for muscle spasms if you encounter any of the following situations: Any muscle spasms that are occurring regularly.
 Muscle spasms that are not resolving on their own with rest, hydration, and proper nutrition.
 Any pain or injury that you have as a result of a muscle spasm, especially back spasms.

-You might be interested: FAQ: What To Do If Elderly Parents Refuse Help?
+You might be interested: What Do You Get An Elderly Person For Christmas?

 What is senile tremor?